josedv82/NBA-Game-Density-App/README.md

 ## AIRBALL
 <img src="https://raw.githubusercontent.com/josedv82/airball/master/man/images/airballlogo.PNG" align="lef" width="150" />

-If interested in calculating quickly some of the metrics used throughout this app, I created an R package called [{airball}](https://github.com/josedv82/airball) which enables seamless extraction of travel/schedule metrics and injuries and some travel plots for teams since the 1947 NBA season.
+If interested in calculating quickly some of the metrics used throughout this app, I created an R package called [{airball}](https://github.com/josedv82/airball) which enables seamless extraction of travel/schedule metrics (by team and player) and injuries for all NBA seasons since the 1947.